mrisher/smtp-sts/mta-sts.md

 message recipient's server--compliant senders MUST treat the smart host domain as the policy domain for the purposes of policy discovery and application.

-# MX Host Validation
+##  Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST ensure:
+When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST validate:

-1. That the recipient MX matches the `mx` pattern from the recipient domain's policy (as defined in the section "MX Matching").
-2. That the recipient MX supports STARTTLS and offers a valid PKIX based TLS certificate (as defined in the section "MX Certificate Validation").
+1. That the recipient MX supports STARTTLS and offers a valid PKIX based TLS certificate.

+2. That at least one of the policy's "mx" patterns matches at least one of the identities presented in the MX's X.509 certificate, as descriped in "MX Certificate Validation".

-Of note, not all validation failures affect mail delivery; the behavior of sending MTAs when a host does not validate is described in the section "Policy Application".
+This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report" mode MUST NOT be interpreted as delivery failures, as described in the section "Policy Application".

-## MX Matching

-When delivering mail for the Policy Domain to a recipient MX host, the sender matches the MX hostname against the `mx` pattern from the applied STS policy, ensuring that only matching MX hosts are used in delivery attempts.

-MX patterns may contain a wildcard character `*` which matches any single domain name component or component fragment, though only as the leftmost component in a pattern.
-For example, `*.example.com` is a valid pattern, but `foo.*.example.com` is not.
-Given the pattern `*.example.com`, `mx1.example.com` is a valid MX host, but `1234.dhcp.example.com` is not.

 ## MX Certificate Validation

-The certificate presented by the receiving MX MUST be valid for the MX hostname and chain to a root CA that is trusted by the sending MTA.
-The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.
+The certificate presented by the receiving MX MUST chain to a root CA that is trusted by the sending MTA and be non-expired.
+The certificate MUST have a CN-ID ([@!RFC6125]) or SAN ([@!RFC5280]) with a DNS-ID matching the `mx` pattern.

-In the case of an "implicit" MX record (as specified in [@!RFC2821]) where no MX RR exists for the recipient domain but there is an A RR, the MX hostname is assumed to be that of the A RR and should be validated as such.
+Because the `mx` patterns are not hostnames, however, matching is not identical to other common cases of X.509 certificate authentication (as described, for example, in [!@RFC6125]).
+Consider the example policy given above, with an `mx` pattern containing `".example.net"`.
+In this case, if the MX server's X.509 certificate contains a SAN matching `"*.example.net"`, we are required to implement "wildcard-to-wildcard" matching.

+To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [!@RFC7672] section 3.2.3: wildcards are valid in DNS-IDs or CN-IDs, but must be the entire first label of the identifier (that is, `"*.example.com"`, not `"mail*.example.com"`).
+Senders who are comparing a "suffix" MX pattern with a wildcard identifier should thus strip the wildcard and ensure that the two sides match label-by-label, until all labels of the shorter side (if unequal length) are consumed.

+A simple pseudocode implementation of this algorithm is presented in the Appendix.

 # Policy Application